TULiberalArts/Economics/pages/next-stops.md

 ---
+# global predefined variables
+layout: tla_page
+permalink: /next-stops/
+published: true
+# meta-data variables
 title: Next Stops
-permalink: /next-stops/
-layout: tla_page
+description: >-
 keywords: 'careers, alumni, treasury, employment, apply, visit, transfer'
-description: >-
-published: true
+# custom variables
+sidebar: false
 ---
 An economics degree from Temple University will prepare you for a range of [career opportunities](#careers) —check out some of the exciting jobs our [alumni](#economics-alumni) have landed!
 Come [visit](#visit-us) us today, view our application deadlines and [apply](#apply) when you’re ready to [make your declaration](#make-your-declaration) at the College of Liberal Arts.